Alphabet City, Manhattan: Etymology

-The Commissioners' Plan of 1811, which laid out the grid scheme of Manhattan above Houston Street, designated 16 north-south "avenues."
-Twelve numbered avenues were to run continuously to Harlem, while 4 lettered ones—A, B, C and D—appeared intermittently wherever the island widened east of First Avenue.
+The Commissioners' Plan of 1811, which laid out the grid scheme of Manhattan above Houston Street, designated 16 north–south "avenues".
+Twelve numbered avenues were to run continuously to Harlem, while four lettered ones—A, B, C and D—appeared intermittently wherever the island widened east of First Avenue.
 The plan called for stretches of Avenue A and Avenue B north of midtown, all of which have been renamed.
-Stuyvesant Town, a post-World War II private residential development, blotted out the rest of A and B above 14th Street (sparing only a few blocks of Avenue C).
+In 1943, Avenue A went as far north as 25th Street, Avenue B ended at 21st Street, and Avenue C reached 18th Street.
+Stuyvesant Town, a post–World War II private residential development, blotted out the rest of A and B above 14th Street (sparing only a few blocks of Avenue C).
 What remained of 1811's lettered avenues came to be called, by some, Alphabet City.

 There is disagreement about the earliest uses of the name.
 It is often characterized as a marketing invention of realtors and other gentrifiers who arrived in the 1980s.
 However, sociologist Christopher Mele connects the term to the arts scene of the late 1970s which in turn attracted real estate investors.
 As such, argues Mele, Alphabet City and its many variants—Alphaville, Alphabetland, etc.—were "playful" but also "concealed the area's rampant physical and social decline and downplayed the area’s Latino identity."
-Pete Hamill, a longtime New York City journalist, cited an earlier and darker usage.
-NYPD officers, he claimed, referred to the most degraded areas east of Avenue B as Alphabet City in earlier years.
+Pete Hamill, a longtime New York City journalist, cites darker origins.
+NYPD officers, he claims, referred to the most degraded areas east of Avenue B as Alphabet City in the 1950s.

 Whatever its origins, the name began to appear in print around 1980 with all three associations—crime, art, and gentrification.
 A December 1980 article in the Daily News reported on the eastward flow of gentrification:

 The Official Preppy Handbook, published in October 1980, caricatured a subgroup of preppies as "connoisseurs of punk ... who spend their weekends in alphabet city (Avenues A, B, C, and D) on the Lower East Side."
 Similarly, a November 1984 article in The New York Times reported "Younger artists ... are moving downtown to an area variously referred to as Alphabetland, Alphabetville, or Alphabet City (Avenues A, B, C and so forth on the Lower East Side of Manhattan)."

-The term first appeared in the Times several months earlier, in an April 1984 editorial by Mayor Ed Koch justifying recent police operations:
+The term appeared in March 1983 in the New York Daily News regarding anti-drug raids in the area.
+It also appeared in The New York Times in an April 1984 editorial by Mayor Ed Koch justifying recent police operations:

-In common, Mele notes, the early uses shared the "mystique of 'living on the edge.'"
+In common, Mele notes, the early uses shared the "mystique of 'living on the edge'."
 As early as 1989, however, a Newsday article suggested the mood, even among newcomers, had changed:

 Several local nickname sets associated with the ABCD denotation have included Adventurous, Brave, Crazy and Dead and, more recently by writer George Pendle, "Affluent, Bourgeois, Comfortable, Decent".